hesamuel/goodbye_world/README.md

 ### Project Processes
 Our journey started from Data Collection via Reddit's API (which only allows us to get approximately 1000 unique posts).
 Our next step was cleaning and imputing missing values in our Dataset (a fair number of users in r/SuicideWatch only wrote titles and entered no words in their posts).
 Using a Count Vectorizer, we analysed the most-used words from each subreddit to understand our data better(The words used were similar with some subtle differences).
 Using a Pipeline, we scored different classifier models like K-Nearest Neighbours and Multinomial Naive Bayes, finally settling on a final production model (TF-IDF Vectorizer + Multinomial Naive Bayes).
-After evaluating our results, we applied our model to exerpt's from Victoria's diary, that her parents have made available to be part of Jesse Bering's research for his book Suicidal: Why We Kill Ourselves.
+After evaluating our results, we applied our model to exerpt's from Victoria's diary, that her parents have made available to be part of psychologist Jesse Bering's research for his book Suicidal: Why We Kill Ourselves.

 The project is organised into four notebooks: